AHartNtkn/Tutor/designdoc.md

 - **No reset**: If the user wants to start over, they manually import a blank state or use the dev tools to clear IndexedDB.

 ### 6.4 Spaced Repetition Algorithm (Advanced Notes)
-- Currently, the system schedules a **new review** for a topic X days after success.
-The exact intervals can be a simple geometric progression (2, 4, 8 days) or an advanced SM-2 approach.
+- Currently, the system schedules a **new review** for a topic X days after success based on a modified SM-2 algorithm.
 - Each topic’s difficulty can accelerate or slow the interval.
 - For **predictive remediation**, the system calculates average "time spent" or "fail rate" for that topic across all lessons; if above a threshold, it boosts prerequisite reviews.